minhtule/Tapster-iOS-Demo/TUTORIAL.md

 }
 ```

 * By default, the Event Server only accepts the comic's categories.
-We also need to send in the comic's title and image URLs so we can return them in the recommendation response.
+We also need to send in the comic's title and image URLs so that we can return them in the recommendation response.

 In `DataSource.scala`, modify `itemsRDD` in the `readTraining` method and also the `Item` class.